shu-nya/Image-Classification-of-White-Blood-Cells/README.md

 -> classify-images: This folder has unlabelled images.
 It is to be used for classifying the images after the model has been trained and tested.

-## 📖 Modelling Environment
+## 📖 Training Environment: Colab notebook (free version)

-All the tasks have been performed in the free version of the Colab notebook having System RAM = 12.7 GB.
-The CNN and models have been trained using GPU T4.
+1. All the tasks have been performed in the free version of the Colab notebook having System RAM = 12.7 GB.

+2. The models have been trained using GPU T4.

 ## 📖 Task Work-flow: Pre-processing

-1. Two more folders using the labelled images of the folder WBC in the base directory are created.
-One folder is named train and the other is the test.
+1. Creation of train and test folders using the labelled images of the folder WBC in the base directory:

--> train: 80% of the labelled images of folder WBC are copied into the train folder.
+-> train: 80% of the labelled images of the folder WBC are copied into the train folder.

 -> test: the remaining labelled images are copied into the test folder.
 The test folder will be used for model testing and evaluation.
 This is because the folder classify-images has unlabelled images and it is difficult to create a confusion matrix using it.

-2. The independent variable X is an array created from images having dimensions = 256, 256.
+2. Normalization: The independent variable X is an array created from images having dimensions = 256, 256.
 Hence X has been normalized so that the images contribute more evenly to the total loss.

-3. The dataset was augmented to increase the variations in the images of each class.
+3. Augmentation: The dataset is augmented to increase the variations in the images of each class.

-4. The balance of the dataset is checked and it is found that it is an unbalanced dataset.
-Hence, the imbalance was removed using SMOTE.
+4. Over-sampling using SMOTE: The balance of the dataset is checked and it is found that it is an unbalanced dataset.
+Hence, the imbalance is removed using SMOTE.

-5. One-hot encoding of the labels in the training dataset is done.
+5. One-hot encoding of the labels in the training dataset.

 ## 📖 Task Work-flow: Model training and testing